richiekalalo19/classLaunch/README.md

    ### Getting the program

    1. Click the green `Code` button, followed by the "Download ZIP" button (or visit this [link to download](https://github.com/richiekalalo19/classLaunch/archive/refs/heads/main.zip));

-   2. Proceed by unzipping the file.
+   2. Proceed by unzipping the file; and

-   - Alternatively, clone the repo via Git from the command prompt or terminal; and
+   - Alternatively, clone the repo via Git from the command prompt or terminal.
          ```
          git clone https://github.com/richiekalalo19/classLaunch
          ```